-Abs, Glutes, Lower Back
+Abs, Hamstrings, Lower Back, Upper Back

-- Repeat for desired reps.
+- Repeat for the desired number of repetitions.

 - Range of motion in the lift will largely be determined by an individual’s mobility as well as their ability to maintain a neutral spine.

 - Experiment with a “false” (i.e. thumbless) grip as this helps to eliminate elbow and wrist issues in some folks.

 Neck position is highly individual - Some prefer a neutral neck position (i.e. keeping the chin tucked throughout the lift) while others do well with looking slightly up.
 Here’s some factors to consider:

 - If you’re someone who is more globally extended (i.e. athletic background), then you will likely be able to keep a neutral position more effectively by packing the chin.

 - On the opposite end of the spectrum, if you tend to be more flexion dominant (especially in your thoracic spine - upper back) then it would behoove you to look up slightly as this will drive more extension.

 - Experiment with each and see which one works best for your individual anatomy and biomechanics.